 Oriental Ltd E -

 The chassis is simply a flat rectangle of brass.
 The motors in the Oriental Ltd models are open-sided / straight-wound 5-polers, whereas the Hallmark models have Sagami can motors.
 The motor spins lengthy metal driveshafts, each of which have a couple of plastic u-joints (short ball-and-pin style connectors that fit inside notched plastic cups).
 Only two axles per truck are geared and all gearing is brass.
-The trucks are held in place inside the worm gear boxes with threaded knock-out pins.
-These models do not come with traction tires, window glazing, lighting or couplers (although a permanant drawbar is provided between the A and B units).
+The trucks are held in place inside the worm gear boxes with headless screws.
+These models do not come with traction tires, window glazing, lighting or couplers (although a fixed drawbar is provided between the A and B units).
 Wheels are low-profile, so no problems on Code-55 rails.

 Although similar in design to the later models, the first-run E1A power chassis actually has more in common with Kumata's 1982 SD40-2 model -

 The motor is offset to one side (leaving room for one large weight).
 Only one driveshaft has connecting cups (and with the connectors being of a different style than the ball-and-pin dogbones used on the later models).
-The knock-out pins that hold the trucks to the gearboxes are not threaded.
+Unthreaded knock-out pins hold the trucks to the gearboxes.